 Placing a ground plane below the relevant components and signal traces also allows you to route ground returns directly from a component to the ground plane through a via.
 The return signal will then follow the path of least impedance back to the power supply return.
 This also allows you to easily place bypass/decoupling capacitors between power connections on critical components and the ground plane, which allows any high frequency fluctuations in the power connection (e.g., conducted EMI from a switched power supply) from reaching the relevant components.

 Prevent EMI with proper routing and grounding techniques

 Gridding with Ground Plane Sections

 Rather than place a continuous ground plane across the entire bottom layer, one technique that can be used in a two-layer PCB is gridding.
 Power and ground traces are routed in a differential manner, mimicking a pair of power lines.
 Every ground trace can be expanded to fill up as much of the empty PCB space as possible, and all the remaining empty space can be filled with ground pour.
-This technique will give your two-layer board the same level of noise reduction as a four-layer board.
+This technique will give your 2 layer board the same level of noise reduction as a four-layer PBC stackup.